 - Superior Colour

 - Infinite Contrast Ratio

 - Screen Sizes – Up to 100 Inches

 - Brightness Level

-Overall, OLED TVs are by far superior in terms of performance.
+Overall, TVs are by far superior in terms of performance.
 Though it outshines any LED TVs, it still has its own disadvantages such as burn-in issues and brightness level that’s not on par with LED TVs.
 With that in mind, LED TVs has their own merits such as its pricing and screen size availability.

-So if you are looking for the best TV that’s capable of producing superb and mind-blowing picture quality, then OLED TVs are the way to go for.
+So if you are looking for the best TV that’s capable of producing superb and mind-blowing picture quality, then TVs are the way to go for.
 On the other hand, if you want excellent picture quality but does not break the bank then LED TVs are to go for.